University of FloridaSolutions for Your Life

 Introduction

-The Florida Exotic Pest Plant Council's (FLEPPC) 2007 List of Invasive Plant Species includes two Category I and three Category II Solanum species (Solanaceae) (FLEPPC 2007).
+The Florida Invasive Species Council's (FISC, formerly FLEPPC) 2019 List of Invasive Plant Species includes two Category I and two Category II Solanum species (Solanaceae) (FLEPPC 2007).
 Category I Solanum species identified by the Council are S. tampicense Dunal (wetland nightshade, aquatic soda apple) and S. viarum Dunal (tropical soda apple).
-Category II Solanum species identified by the Council are the following: S. diphyllum L. (twoleaf nightshade), S. jamaicense Mill.
-(Jamaican nightshade), and S. torvum Sw. (turkeyberry).
+Category II Solanum species identified by the Council are S. diphyllum L. (twoleaf nightshade) and S. torvum Sw. (turkeyberry).
+Solanum jamaicense Mill.
+(Jamaican nightshade) was previously included as a Category II species in the 2009 FLEPPC list but was removed in 2011 because of a lack of occurrence data in natural areas.

-Category I invasive exotics are defined by the FLEPPC as those plants that alter native plant communities by displacing native species, changing community structure or ecological functions, or hybridizing with natives.
-The FLEPPC defines Category II invasive exotics are those that have increased in abundance or frequency, but have not yet altered Florida plant communities to the extent shown by Category I species.
+Category I invasive exotics are defined by FISC as those plants that alter native plant communities by displacing native species, changing community structure or ecological functions, or hybridizing with natives.
+FISC defines Category II invasive exotics as those that have increased in abundance or frequency, but have not yet altered Florida plant communities to the extent shown by Category I species.

-As members of the same genus, the Solanum species identified by the FLEPPC as invasive share certain morphological features.
+As members of the same genus, the Solanum species identified by FISC as invasive share certain morphological features.
 These similarities can lead to misidentification.
 This publication provides a guide to differentiate the invasive Solanum species, along with information about the ecology and management of each species.
-Also included is information on another relatively common species, Solanum capsicoides All., which can easily be confused with some of the invasive Solanum species.
+We have also included information on Jamaican nightshade and another relatively common species, Solanum capsicoides All. (red soda apple), both of which can easily be confused with the invasive Solanum species.

 Table 1.
-Identifying characteristics of FLEPPC Category I and Category II Solanum spp. and S. capsicoides
+Identifying characteristics of FISC Category I and Category II Solanum spp. and S. capsicoides.

 Native Distribution